-Almost everyone has leftover turkey, so view this as your time to shine in the kitchen.
-Remove all the meat from the carcass the night of Thanksgiving, portion it into freezer-safe bags, and freeze what you won’t use within a couple of days.
-This will help reduce pressure on using things up, and give you a stash for future recipes!
+It’s the queen of the leftovers, and amazingly versatile.
+Storing it properly will keep it moist and delicious: Remove all the meat from the carcass the night of Thanksgiving, then portion it out in either airtight containers of freezer-safe bags; freeze what you won’t use within a couple of days to give you a stash for future recipes.

-Cooked potatoes can be repurposed for breakfast, lunch or dinner.
-Add extra milk or butter when reheating mashed potatoes to keep them creamy.
-Use mashed sweet potatoes to make these Sweet Potato Gnocchi.
+- Add extra milk or butter when reheating mashed potatoes to keep them creamy.